Socratrees/articles/_posts/2021-01-01-hci-systems-research-is-dead.md

 author_website: https://whatheco.de/
 ---

 Sorry for the clickbait.
 Let me rephrase: _at least to me_, [Human-Computer Interaction (HCI) systems research is dead](http://socratrees.wiki/statement/details/1326).
-In this article, I share my experience and rationale for leaving academia for industry.
+In this article, I share my experience doing systems research and rationale for leaving academia for industry.

 **What's up with the leaves?** You will notice strong claims in this article, such as the one above, link to a website called Socratrees.
 I [welcome you to sign up for private beta](https://socratrees.azurewebsites.net/authenticate/register) and engage with my arguments there to show how foolish they are.
 You can comment on specific claims I make in this blog post, express agreement by clicking the droplet, or even better, provide counter arguments.
 Socratrees is one example of what I call "systems research" and will play a crucial part in this story.